almostengr/almostengrwebsite/README.md

+# thealmostengineer.com

-The MKDocs code for my website, The Almost Engineer.
+This is the code for my personal blog and website,

-On The Almost Engineer, I share my thoughts, gardening, and technology experiences.

-The website can be visited at http://thealmostengineer.com
+<a href="http://thealmostengineer.com" target="_blank">thealmostengineer.com</a>.

+In the past, the website was ran on the Drupal 7.
+I have since converted it to a static website that is generated with MKDocs.

+If you want to know more about MKDocs, you can visit the MKDocs website at mkdocs.org.